fourTheorem/static-site-starter/README.md

-# Frontend Starter
+# Static Site Starter

-Frontend starter template for setting up serverless projects using [AWS SAM](https://aws.amazon.com/serverless/sam/).
+A static site starter template for setting up serverless projects using [AWS SAM](https://aws.amazon.com/serverless/sam/).

-The project configures a simple S3 bucket with a CloudFront distribution to serve static content.
+The project configures an S3 bucket with a CloudFront distribution to serve static content.
 The project also includes scripts to deploy, update, and delete the application stack.

 ## Project structure
+The suggested project structure is as follows, where `frontend` contains your frontend application source code and build directory:

 ```
 project-root/
 │
 ├─ frontend/
 │   ├─ package.json
-│   ├─ next.config.js
-│   └─ ... (other Next.js app files and directories)
+│   └─ ... (other frontend files and directories)
 │
 ├─ sam/
 │   ├─ template.yaml